17 alleged Ga. gang members facing 136 charges from murder to drugs, arson - NewsBreak

 17 alleged Ga. gang members facing 136 charges from murder to drugs, arson

-BARROW COUNTY, Ga. — State officials, including Governor Brian Kemp and Attorney General Chris Carr, announced the indictments of 17 alleged gang members on Thursday.
+BARROW COUNTY, Ga. — State officials and local law enforcement announced the indictments of 17 alleged gang members on Thursday.

 Officials say the suspects are all members of the 1-8 Trey Bloods, a Bronx-based offshoot of the 183 Gangster Bloods.

-All of the suspects are charged with conspiracy to Violate the Racketeer Influenced and Corrupt Organizations Act.

-Prosecutors say the charges stem from incidents between January 2019 and October 2022.
+Prosecutors say the charges stem from incidents between January 2019 and October 2022 in the following Georgia counties: Athens-Clarke, Barrow, Bulloch, Candler, Chattooga, Fulton, Gwinnett, Laurens, Monroe and Walton.

 The charges include: